RumeshChathuranga/ASE/ADD.md

 ## 5. Infrastructure and Cost

 UrbanRide runs on AWS as **three self-contained regional cells** (`ap-south-1`, `eu-west-1`, `us-east-1`), each holding a complete copy of the seven services with its own EKS cluster, Kafka cluster, Redis cluster and relational store.
 Stateless services run on EC2 Spot capacity above a smaller On-Demand floor; everything stateful uses managed services, because self-managing Kafka or Redis on interruptible capacity trades a modest saving for a large operational risk.
-Every cell is sized to the full platform peak (150,000 drivers, 37,500 pings/s), so the model below is an upper bound.
-Costs are planning estimates from us-east-1 list prices checked in September 2026 [R4–R14]; they are not quotations.
+Every cell's ceiling is sized to the full platform peak (150,000 drivers, 37,500 pings/s), so the model below is an upper bound.
+Costs are planning estimates from us-east-1 list prices checked in September 2026 [R4]–[R14]; they are not quotations.

 Redis is deployed as **Amazon ElastiCache (Valkey engine, Redis-API compatible)** [R27]; the rest of this document calls it Redis.